iLib-js/ilib-yaml/README.md

 instances.
 In many yaml files, not every entry is a translatable string, so this is possibly not what you want.
 It is up to the caller to filter the Resource array afterwards to discard any entries that are not needed.
+This is accomplished by passing in a filter callback function to the constructor, or by discarding the unwanted resources after they are retrieved from this instance.

 ## Filling out the Resource Instances